 The resolution of conflicts that might occur is explained below:

-If the project contains an activities package with the version 1.0.
+The project contains an activities package with version 1.0.
 The library is referenced to the project and uses the same pack, but with a higher version.
-The top level dependency v1.0 is used at runtime.
-A warning is given, mentioning the affected activities package.
+The top-level dependency v1.0 is used at runtime.
+A warning is given, mentioning that a downgrade was detected.

 The resolution of this scenario is applicable regardless of the runtime rule (Strict or Lowest Applicable Version ) previously set for the activities packages.